I love to share advice and tips gleaned from my own experiences.

 Modify Your Resume for Each Job

-When you are applying for jobs, you need to take the time out to make a few adjustments to your resume so that the duties listed in your previous jobs is geared toward the duties that the current job is advertising.
+When you are applying for jobs, you need to take the time out to make a few adjustments to your resume so that the duties listed in your previous jobs is geared toward the duties that are being advertised in the job you are interested in applying for.

 This is especially important if you are trying to get work in a different industry or if you are applying for a job that is completely different to the one you have.